 1 Peter 4:13

 I understand that man will disappoint us but God will not.
 Our disappointment comes from looking to man for emotional support, wisdom or means to carry us through a particular difficulty, instead of placing it all upon God Himself.
 This can be applied to all areas of our lives.
 Our careers, our marriages, our friendships, our government leaders, our spiritual leaders, our parents, our children or even material things.
-We will not be able to accept the bumps and hills of disappointment until we understand that our disappointment in life come not from others actions but from within our own heart and mind, where we have set up a thing above that which God wills in our life.
+We will not be able to accept the bumps and hills of disappointment until we understand that our disappointment in life comes not from others actions but from within our own heart and mind, where we have set up a thing above that which God wills in our life.

 In the days ahead of us in the coming weeks, personally and nationally, let us put God in His rightful place in our lives.
 On the throne!

-Grace and peace be unto you my friends.
+Grace and peace be unto you, my friends.